persteenolsen/django-azure/README.md

 python manage.py collectstatic
 ```

-Note: The above command may not be needed as this Starter dont have a Django Admin backend
+Note: The above command may be needed for the static files for the Django Admin backend

 ## Check that Django is serving static files by URL